Lie algebraic invariants in quantum linear optics: Mathematical preliminaries

 We will call this basis $\{b_i\}$ for short.
 Taking its image under $\dphi$ we obtain a basis of $\imum$, which we denote by $\{O_i\}$:

+where the operators can be restricted, if needed, to the subspace of a fixed number of photons, $\mathcal{H}_{n,m}$.
+In the special case of having just one photon, $d\varphi$ is the identity map and $\{O_i\}$ is the same basis as $\{b_i\}$.
+This gives a physical interpretation of $\{b_i\}$ as a basis of single-photon Hamiltonians.

-This basis is especially interesting because we can measure the expectation values of these operators experimentally.
-First, we can count the number of photons in each mode (although experimentally it is not trivial).
-Then, operators $a^\dag_{j} a_k+ a^\dag_{k} a_j$ correspond to a 50:50 beam splitter in modes $j$ and $k$, and measuring $n_j - n_k$ after.
-Finally, measuring $i(a^\dag_{j} a_k+ a^\dag_{k} a_j)$ is the same as measuring the previous operator, but adding a $\pi/2$ phase shifter in mode $k$ after the beam splitter \cite{campos_quantum-mechanical_1989}.
+This basis is especially interesting because the expectation values of these operators can be measured experimentally.
+The operators correspond to photon number and angular momentum observables \cite{YMK86,campos_quantum-mechanical_1989} and measurement can be done with photon counting and a homodyne detection setup \cite{NK06}.
+First, measuring $a^\dag_{i} a_i$ corresponds to counting the number of photons in the $i$-th mode (although experimentally it is not trivial).
+Then, operators $(a^\dag_{j} a_k+ a^\dag_{k} a_j)/\sqrt{2}$ correspond to a 50:50 beam splitter in modes $j$ and $k$, and measuring $n_j - n_k$ after.
+Finally, measuring $i(a^\dag_{j} a_k - a^\dag_{k} a_j)/\sqrt{2}$ is the same as measuring the previous operator, but adding a $\pi/2$ phase shifter in mode $k$ before the beam splitter.